-- 2. Warm the water and sugar in a small saucepan over low heat, stirring until the sugar dissolves.
+Warm the water and sugar in a small saucepan over low heat, stirring until the sugar dissolves.
 Bring to a boil and cook until a light syrup forms, about 5 minutes.

-- 3. Dump the fruit in a blender and purée until smooth.
+Dump the fruit in a blender and purée until smooth.
 You may need to do this in 2 batches.
 Strain the purée through a sieve to remove any seeds or large lumps.

-If making sorbet, once the sorbet is thick, serve it immediately or transfer it to a resealable container with a tight-fitting lid and freeze for 2 hours or so to harden slightly.
+If making sorbet, once the sorbet is thick, serve it immediately in dishes or even cocktail glasses or transfer to a resealable container with a tight-fitting lid and freeze for 2 hours or so to harden slightly.

 I used 1/4 large watermelon, which weighed exactly 4 pounds before the rind was removed.
 After pureeing and combining the strained puree with the lime juice and simple syrup, I had enough liquid to fill the 2 containers of my Cuisinart ice cream machine; therefore, I had to churn twice and ended up with just under 2 quarts sorbet.